-This credit hour policy applies to all four degree programs (MAMFT, MAPC, MA in Ministry, MS in Christian Psychological Studies) regardless of the delivery method including lecture, internship, independent study/directed research study, and hybrid classes.
+This credit hour policy applies to all degree programs, regardless of the delivery method including lecture, online, internship, independent study/directed research study, and hybrid classes.
 Each Dean is responsible for ensuring that credit hours are awarded only for work that meets the requirements outlined in this policy.
 Richmont operates on a semester schedule.
-Fall and spring semesters are approximately 15-16 weeks; and summer semester is 10 weeks, with weekly classes extended to meet contact-hour requirements.
+Fall and spring semesters are approximately 15-16 weeks; and summer semester is 10 weeks, with weekly classes extended to meet contacthour requirements.
 Richmont awards semester credit hours as the measure of academic coursework.